7bhinav/WIN11CLONE/README.md

 Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

+🙏 Acknowledgements

+This project was inspired by the desire to make technology more accessible to everyone.
+Special thanks to our contributors who have helped make this project possible.
+<p align="center">Made with ❤️ by Abhinav</p>